sauravdwivedi/test/README.md

 ## Project description

-Backend provides CRUD for adding, searching and sorting notes.
-Frontend executes adding, editing, deleting, and summary generation for notes.
+It is a fullstack application to create notes.
+Backend provides CRUD for creating, updating, deleting, generating summary and tags, and searching and sorting notes.
+Frontend executes creating, editing, deleting, and summary generation for notes.

 <img src=Swagger.PNG alt="Swagger UI">